Strand PHIL.II Philanthropy and Civil Society

 The learner will:

-- be able to cite and identify various examples of the philanthropic work that Jimmy and Rosalynn Carter have done throughout their whole lives.
+- identify the philanthropic work of Jimmy and Rosalynn Carter throughout their whole lives.

-Anticipatory Set: As president, Jimmy Carter had only four years to make an impact, but he was one of the most active former presidents in history.
-Does anyone know about his accomplishments as president?
-Does anyone know what he did after he left office?
-Let's take about 20 minutes to find out as much as we can about his life.
+As president, Jimmy Carter had only four years to make an impact, but he was one of the most active former presidents in history.
+Ask whether anyone knows his accomplishments as president or what he did after he left office.

 - Their growing-up years and service in the military